visual-space/nano-data-binding/README.md

 </list-cmp>
 ```

+**Class bind**

-* **CLASS** - Add CSS classes to control the visual appearance of elements in corelation with the curent state of the UI.
+Add CSS classes to control the visual appearance of elements in corelation with the curent state of the UI.

 ```html
 <some-web-cmp>